Economy of Malaysia

-By mid-2024, the country attracted large foreign direct investment centered on the global artificial intelligence boom with foreign technology companies like Google, Microsoft and ByteDance flocked to the country and invested US$2 billion, US$2.2 billion, and US$2.1 billion, respectively, to capitalise on Malaysia's competitive advantage in the data center and hyperscale construction due to its highly educated workforce, cheap land acquisition, low water and electricity cost, and the absence of natural disasters.
-This is expected to consolidate Malaysia position as a cloud computing hub for wider Asia, increasing its high value sector and propel its economy to meet the government high-income economy goal.
+According to International Monetary Fund in the World Economic Outlook for July 2026, Malaysia is among the top four net exporter of artificial intelligence (AI) related hardware alongside Taiwan and South Korea.
+Malaysia has benefited from data center activity and the upturn in the global technology cycle.
+The country had attracted large foreign direct investment centred on the global AI boom with foreign technology companies like Google, Microsoft and ByteDance flocking to the country and investing US$2 billion, US$2.2 billion, and US$2.1 billion, respectively, to capitalise on Malaysia's competitive advantage in the data centre and hyperscale construction industries due to its highly educated workforce, cheap land acquisition, low water and electricity cost, and the absence of natural disasters.
+This is expected to consolidate Malaysia's position as a cloud computing hub for wider Asia, increasing its high value sector and propelling its economy to meet the governments high-income economy goal.

-Overall, the Malaysian economy is highly robust and diversified with the export value of high-tech products in 2022 standing around US$66 billion, the third highest in ASEAN.
-Malaysia exports the second largest volume and value of palm oil products globally, after Indonesia.
+Positioning Malaysia as a business hub, it excels above similar income group peers in terms of business competitiveness and innovation.
+The Global Competitiveness Report (2026) ranks the Malaysian economy as the 15th most competitive in the world and the second most competitive in Southeast Asia after Singapore while Global Innovation Index (2024) ranks Malaysia as the 33rd most innovative nation globally.

-Malaysians enjoy a relatively affluent lifestyle compared to many of its neighbours in Southeast Asia.
-This is due to a fast-growing export-oriented economy, a relatively low national income tax, highly affordable local food and transport fuel, as well as a fully subsidized single-payer public healthcare system.
-Malaysia has a newly industrialised market economy, which is relatively open and state-oriented.
+Overall, Malaysians enjoy a relatively affluent lifestyle compared to many of its neighbours in Southeast Asia.
+This is due to a fast-growing export-oriented economy, a relatively low national income tax, highly affordable local food and transport fuel, with recent government initiatives such as reducing fuel prices further.
+Malaysians also benefit from a fully subsidised single-payer public healthcare system with its health infrastructure contributing to fast-growing medical tourism rates.